Sleepytale Logo

 She swirled it in a careful circle, but the brush slid and painted a tiny red dot on the mayor's shoe.

-The dot looked like a cherry button.
+The dot looked exactly like a cherry button.

-Keep going, Rosie, he said, and he added another dot to the other shoe to make them twins.
+Mr Reed stared at his shoe, then laughed and added another dot to the other shoe to make them twins.

 Everyone chuckled.